CtrlK

 Conciseness

-Extremely verbose at ~1000+ lines.
-Massively repetitive — the same rules about '3-4 elements max', '60% white space', '150pt+ fonts' are restated dozens of times across multiple sections.
-Explains basic concepts Claude already knows (what a research poster is, what PDF is, what sans-serif fonts are, what color blindness is).
-The AI graphic generation guidelines alone repeat the same constraints in tables, examples, checklists, and prose at least 5-6 times.
+This skill is extremely verbose at ~1000+ lines with massive repetition.
+The same rules about '3-4 elements max', '60% white space', '150pt+ fonts' are repeated dozens of times across multiple sections.
+Content that Claude already knows (what a research poster is, basic LaTeX compilation, what PDF is, typography basics) is explained at length.
+The AI graphic generation guidelines alone repeat the same constraints in at least 6 different formats (tables, examples, checklists, rules).

 1 / 3